 Eventually, the weakness in the rear legs will progress until they are unusable.
 Dogs will also stop feeling pain in their legs, which is a sign of severe nerve damage.

 Luckily, there is treatment for this disorder.
-In some cases, anti-inflammatories and reducing movement is all that is needed for the dog to recover.
-This can involve crating for up to six weeks.
+In some cases, anti-inflammatories and reducing movement are all that is needed for the dog to recover.
+This can involve crating them for up to six weeks.
 This reduces the swelling in the spinal cord and returns feeling to the dog’s legs.

 Surgery is also used as a treatment and involves removing a portion of the vertebrae over the spinal cord.
 This releases some of the pressure.
 However, treatment is not always successful, and some dogs never regain control of their back legs.
 Cell-based solutions are also in the works.